Electron-mediated anharmonicity and its role in the Raman spectrum of graphene: Results

 The stochastic self-consistent harmonic approximation (SSCHA \cite{Monacelli2021, errea2014, bianco2017}), on the other hand, is based on the Gibbs–Bogoliubov free energy variational principle.
 Within SSCHA, the Gibbs-Bogoliubov free energy functional is minimized by employing trial harmonic potentials, and a stochastic approach is used to sample the potential energy surface according to the trial harmonic statistics.
-Once the minimization is performed and the free energy is obtained, the second-order IFCs, defined as the free energy Hessian with respect to the nuclei's average positions, are also accessible.
-In SSCHA, both anharmonicity and quantum effects are included (the nuclear dynamics are treated at the quantum level, as the nuclear kinetic operator is fully accounted for), but the stochastic ensembles are constrained to be Gaussian.
+SSCHA inherently accounts for both anharmonicity—incorporating contributions from all even orders of the potential energy surface—and quantum effects, as nuclear dynamics are fully treated at the quantum level, with the nuclear kinetic operator explicitly taken into account.
+However, the stochastic ensembles are constrained to be Gaussian.
+Once the minimization is performed and the free energy is obtained, an effective set of second-order interatomic force constants (IFCs) naturally emerges, defining the stochastic self-consistent harmonic (SCHA) noninteracting quasiparticles.
+The TDEP code has implemented an equivalent method using stochastic sampling, but with its own IFC fitting approach.
+This method is commonly known as sTDEP \cite{shulumba17} and in this work we compare it with the SSCHA method.

 The Dyson equation describing the evolution of the interacting anharmonic phonon propagator can be written as

 where $\pi^{\text{anh}}(\mathbf{q},\omega)$ is the self-energy of the non-interacting anharmonic (e.g., SCHA) phonons.
 The Dyson equation is diagrammatically written in Fig.~\ref{fig:fig3a}(a).
 The single wavy line denotes a renormalized but non interacting effective \emph{harmonic} phonon, while the double wavy line includes the effects of anharmonic interactions contained in the residual anharmonic phonon self-energy.